 If you'd like to have the same effect all winter long, make some ice luminaries for your own walk.
 It'll impress visitors as well as put some sparkle into the long winter nights.

-Here's a recipe from the Wisconsin Department of Natural
+Or make real ice luminaries.
+Here's a recipe from the Wisconsin Department of Natural Resources.

 If you don't have enough coffee cans or buckets, pick up some at a dollar store.
 That's also a good place to buy pillar-type candles that will last for a while.